 We're the 23rd most international university in the world, according to Times Higher Education (2021).

 An award-winning city

-Manchester has been voted the top UK city to live in based on the 2019 The Economist's Global Liveability Index, no wonder a quarter of our graduates choose to begin their careers in the city.
-The city has also been voted one of the ten friendliest cities in the world by Rough Guides (2019) readers.
+Manchester has been voted the top UK city to live in based on the 2019 The Economist's Global Liveability Index.
+The city has also been voted one of the ten friendliest cities in the world by Rough Guides (2014) readers.

 Awards and accreditations

 The University has been named as one of the top 50 UK employers for inclusion, equality and diversity.

 The University won the Outstanding Contribution to the Local Community Award at the Times Higher Education Awards.